SharePoint/sp-dev-docs/docs/general-development/site-collection-app-catalog.md

 > "
 > ```
 >
 > Alternatively, if you are using the Office 365 CLI, you must first connect to your tenant using the `spo connect` command.
+With PnP PowerShell you would use `Connect-PnPOnline -Url https://<tenant>-admin.sharepoint.com -UseWebLogin` to set up the connection.

 To create a site collection app catalog, use the `Add-SPOSiteCollectionAppCatalog` cmdlet passing the site collection where the app catalog should be created as the `-Site` parameter.